-If you wanted to defer those taxes and pay them later, you could purchase another piece of farmland for $150,000.
-As long as you complete the exchange within the IRS timeline, you can say “catch you later” to the IRS when it comes to the taxes.
+If you wanted to defer and pay those taxes later, you could purchase another piece of farmland for $150,000.
+If you complete the exchange within the IRS timeline, you can say “catch you later” to the IRS when paying capital gains taxes.

 5. Individual Retirement Accounts

-Not all assets are permitted to be owned in a retirement account, but real estate is allowed to be.
-An IRA is a type of investment account that allows you to invest with certain tax advantages.
+Not all assets can be owned in a retirement account, but real estate is allowed.
+An IRA is an investment account enabling you to invest with certain tax advantages.
 The two most common ones are the Traditional and Roth IRA.